bmw-software-engineering/lobster/docs/manual-lobster_codebeamer.md

 You will need a working codebeamer instance, and your user needs to have API access.

-Create three environment variables:
+Create some environment variables:

 * `CB_ROOT` URL to point to the root codebeamer instance, this is everything up to but excluding the `/cb` part of the url.
 For example if https://codebeamer.com/cb/wiki/117612 is a valid wiki page, then you would set `CB_ROOT` to `https://codebeamer.com`.

+  You can also specify this on the command-line using `--cb-root`.

+You then need to provide authentication.
+You can do this with two more envionment variables:

 * `CB_USERNAME` to your username for authenticating with the API

 * `CB_PASSWORD` to your (plaintext) password for authenticating with the API

+Or, you can put a section into your `~/.netrc` file.

-These can also be supplied on the command-line, but configuring environment variables is the recommended approach.
+These can also be supplied on the command-line, but configuring through environment variables or `.netrc` is the recommended approach.

 ## Use-cases